samarthsujay0611/MinIO/minio.md

   mc cp /home/samarth/screenshots/sr.png -/myminio/sam1
 ```

-The command you've provided appears to be using mc, which stands for MinIO Client.
+The above command is using mc, which stands for MinIO Client.
 MinIO is an open-source, object storage server, and mc is a command-line tool for interacting with MinIO servers.

 Here's a breakdown of the command: